-Recommendation name Solution Estimated cost 11.
-Connecting Audiences Establish a five year LA Countywide communications \$1M annually for 5 to Cultural Information initiative that shares information about the arts with all years LA County residents through both traditional and nontraditional methods, taking into account language barriers, geographical concerns, and economic divides that require different forms of outreach.
-3. College Arts Pathways: Double the existing LA County Internship Program to Scale up over 5 Paid Arts Internships for increase the number of paid arts internships with the years from Community College additional positions set aside for community college \$433,000 to Students students, emphasizing inclusivity of those from \$1.28M annually communities of color, low-income neighborhoods, the disabled community, and other communities that experience barriers to arts access.
-7. Artists Working Cross- Place artists, arts administrators or other creative Scale up over 5 Sector to Address Social workers who are representative of diverse years from Problems constituencies in LA County departments in paid \$100,000 to \$1.6M positions as creative strategists to develop innovative annually solutions to social challenges.
-9. Grants to Organizations Expand LA County's Organizational Grants Program, \$4.518M annually Serving Diverse which supports arts and culture organizations that have Communities been historically or are currently underfunded and under-resourced , including those that represent communities of color, low-income communities and other communities experiencing barriers to participation in the arts.
-10. Parks and Libraries Arts Establish grants and professional development services Scale up over 3 Partnership to parks and libraries in areas of LA County with the years from \$1.5M least arts programming, to support production and to \$6M annually marketing costs of arts events with a focus on communities of color, low-income communities, disabled communities, and other communities that experience barriers to participation in the arts.
-6. Neighborhood Bridges: Implement an LA County grant program to provide Scale up over Municipal Grants to funds to municipal funders that includes diversity, multiple years to Expand Arts and Cultural equity, inclusion and access requirements, for re- \$8.8M annually Programming to All granting to fiscally sponsored organizations, collectives, Neighborhoods and traditional and folk artists and individual artists, Communities especially those from communities of color, low- income, LGBTQ and disabled communities, and other 40.5 % 11 communities that are underrepresented in the arts.
-4.0.00 13.
-Equitable Access to Grants to fund dedicated arts coordinators who 1. \$12.9M one- Arts Education: A Three both reflect and promote the diversity of the time over 3-5 Part Strategy for All student population, to serve every school district in years Students in Public Schools LA County 2. \$3.8M 2.
-Grants to school districts in support of their arts annually education plans 3. \$385,000 one- 3.
-Alignment of in-school and out-of-school arts time over 18 learning opportunities months
+RECOMMENDATION NAME SOLUTION ESTIMATED COST 11.
+Connecting Audiences to Cultural Information Establish a five year LA Countywide communications initiative that shares information about the arts with all LA County residents through both traditional and nontraditional methods, taking into account language barriers, geographical concerns, and economic divides that require different forms of outreach. \$1M annually for 5 years 3.
+College Arts Pathways: Paid Arts Internships for Community College Students Double the existing LA County Internship Program to increase the number of paid arts internships with the additional positions set aside for community college students, emphasizing inclusivity of those from communities of color, low-income neighborhoods, the disabled community, and other communities that experience barriers to arts access.
+Scale up over 5 years from \$433,000 to \$1.28M annually 7.
+Artists Working Cross-Sector to Address Social Problems Place artists, arts administrators or other creative workers who are representative of diverse constituencies in LA County departments in paid positions as creative strategists to develop innovative solutions to social challenges.
+Scale up over 5 years from \$100,000 to \$1.6M annually 9.
+Grants to Organizations Serving Diverse Communities Expand LA County's Organizational Grants Program, which supports arts and culture organizations that have been historically or are currently underfunded and under-resourced , including those that represent communities of color, low-income LGBTQ and disabled communities and other communities experiencing barriers to participation in the arts. \$4.518M annually 10.
+Parks and Libraries Arts Partnership Establish grants and professional development services to parks and libraries in areas of LA County with the least arts programming, to support production and marketing costs of arts events with a focus on communities of color, low-income communities, LGBTQ and disabled communities, and other communities that experience barriers to participation in the arts.
+Scale up over 3 years from \$1.5M to \$6M annually 6.
+Neighborhood Bridges: Municipal Grants to Expand Arts and Cultural Programming to All Neighborhoods and Communities Implement an LA County grant program to provide funds to municipal funders that includes diversity, equity, inclusion and access requirements, for re-granting to fiscally sponsored organizations, collectives, traditional and folk artists, and individual artists, especially those from communities of color, low-income, LGBTQ and disabled communities, and other communities that are under-represented in the arts.
+Scale up over multiple years to \$8.8M annually 13.
+Equitable Access to Arts Education: A Three Part Strategy for All Students in Public Schools Grants to fund dedicated arts coordinators who both reflect and promote the diversity of the student population, to serve every school district in LA County Grants to school districts in support of their arts education plans Alignment of in-school and out-of-school arts learning opportunities \$12.9M one-time over 3-5 years \$3.8M annually \$385,000 one-time over 18 months